 - Myth: People with dyslexia cannot read.

 Fact: Incorrect.
 Most children and adults with dyslexia are able to read, even if it is at a basic level.
-Children with dyslexia are likely to reach a certain point in reading ability with the inability to move beyond a 3rd-grade reading level.
-Despite being taught phonics, they will have extreme difficulty sounding out an unknown word.
 Spelling is one of the classic red flags alerting parents and teachers of a serious underlying problem.
-The children are unable to understand the basic code of the English language and cannot break down or reconstruct (with spelling) words using codes (letters).
+The child may be unable to understand the basic code of the English language and cannot break down or reconstruct (with spelling) words using codes (letters).

 - Myth: Dyslexic children will never read well, so it’s best to teach them to compensate.

-Fact: Individuals with dyslexia can become terrific readers with the appropriate intervention.
+Fact: Individuals with dyslexia can become terrific readers with the appropriate intervention (i.e., systematic, explicit, and research-based).
 It is important to test a child early in his/her school career in order to identify any problems and attempt to prevent major reading difficulties before they even start.

 - Myth: Every child who struggles with reading is dyslexic.

 Fact: Dyslexia is the most common cause of difficulties with reading, but it is by no means the only cause.
-Dyslexia does not only cause difficulties in reading but also in spelling, speech, and memorization.
-If a child is dyslexic, he will show other warning signs besides having trouble with reading.
+Children with problems understanding spoken language also have problems with reading comprehension since oral language undergirds learning to read, spell, and write.
+Dyslexia does not only cause difficulties in reading, but may also be manifested in challenges in spelling, verbal expression, speech, writing, and memorization.
+If a child is dyslexic, she most likely will show other warning signs besides having trouble with reading.

 - Myth: If a dyslexic child reads out loud for 20 minutes per day, it will improve his or her reading.